Prepositional Phrases for intermediate learners

 Common Prepositions

-We mainly use prepositional phrases to modify verbs or nouns.
-However, we have different kinds of prepositional phrases.
+Prepositional phrases are mostly used to modify verbs or nouns.
+However, there are different kinds of prepositional phrases.
 Look at the list below:

 Objects of Prepositions

-As it was mentioned above, a preposition always comes with its object.
-In some cases, an object of a preposition can be a prepositional phrase which means that it comes with another preposition.
+As mentioned earlier, a preposition is always accompanied by an object.
+In some cases, the object of a preposition can be a prepositional phrase, which means that it contains another preposition.
 Look at the examples below:

 I finally pulled it out from under her bed.

-As you can see, 'under her bed' is the prepositional phrase of 'from'.
+As you can see, 'under her bed' is the prepositional phrase that acts as the object of 'from'.

-They could see her from on the tree.
+They could see her from up in the tree.

 Noun Phrases

-Seldom we can use a prepositional phrase as a noun in a sentence.
-It mainly comes as the subject of the sentence.
-Look below:
+It is rare to use a prepositional phrase as a noun in a sentence.
+When it does occur, it usually appears as the subject of the sentence.

 On top of that cliff is where I wanna be right now.